benwah/reddit_wallpaper/README.md

 # Reddit wallpaper getter

-This will get images from reddit.com and use feh to set it as your background.
-Mostly useful for tiling windows managers like wmii, i3, awesome or spectrwm

-**Note**: Http calls to reddit often result in timeouts or errors, you might need to run the script 2 or 3 times on some occasions for everything to work.
-By default running it once will attempt to contact get images 3 times.
+Run this script at startup to set your background to a random image from reddit, by default using /r/wallpapers.
+It works with gnome, smii, spectrwm, and perhaps others.
+Not KDE or XFCE as far as I know.

+**Note**: Reddit sometimes throttles requests to it's json API, or sometimes the request times out.
+Try again if it fails to work.

 **Note2**: It only currently support image links from imgur.com

 ## Requirements:

+* Python 2.7+ or 3

+For tiling window managers:

 * feh (sudo apt-get install feh)
-* Python 2.7+ or 3

 ## Usage: